Retirees, Planning & Ongoing Education

 Alert the ACC Retirement Plan Administrator as soon as possible (before you retire)!

-If you have a supplemental account, you will begin receiving payments at the end of the first quarter after your retirement date, unless you complete a Supplemental Distribution Election form and submit it to the ACC Retirement Plan Administrator one full year prior to your retirement date.
+If you have a supplemental account, you will begin receiving payments at the upon your retirement date, unless you complete a Supplemental Distribution Election form and submit it to the ACC Retirement Plan Administrator one full year prior to your retirement date.

 Unless deferred, in writing, one year in advance of your retirement date, the supplemental account is automatically paid out.
-All funds in the Supplemental Account are paid out over a five year period, on a quarterly basis via direct deposit.
-Each payment will enter the instructed bank account on approximately the last day of each quarter (March 31, June 30, September 30 and December 31).
+All funds in the Supplemental Account are paid out over a five year period, on a quarterly basis.
 The payment structure of the Supplemental Plan 71281 is defined in the plan document and no exceptions are made.

 When can I retire and take distributions?